-- I'm always happy when going walkabout with my camera, anywhere -- at home in Saddington Park or in Port Stephens, Australia, hiking up Tomaree Head.
+- I'm always happy when going walkabout with my camera, anywhere -- at home around Saddington Park or in Port Stephens, Australia, hiking up Tomaree Head.

-- Shop in Hong Kong or Beijing.
+- See the shop in Hong Kong.
 Have a barbecue with Argentina gauchos near Buenos Aires.
 Do wine tour in Chile, see the Hand in the Sand in Uruguay and the Great Wall of China.

 - Australia is a favorite destination with lots of photo ops, from the ferry to Manly or Kangaroo Island koalas and emus.
 See side menu for list of Snapshot Journeys destinations.